Finding the Higher Truth

-Mark tells us a bit about his journey where he’d found family, good fortune, validation and an ongoing pursuit of higher truth in everything.
+Mark tells us a bit about his journey where he’d found family, good fortune, validation and a continual search for higher truth in everything.
 From his first tattoo at age 18, to working at biker-owned tattoo shops in the 90s, to owning his shop today, Mark is adamant that he’s not the star of the show.
 The spotlight today should be on the client and humanity.
 Not him as an artist.
 Not the shops.
 He says,

 “My story isn’t really about me; it’s about our connectivity with everybody else.
 A tattoo is about two people connecting, and that’s why the shops never have mattered to me, they don’t matter today, they never have–it’s about the client.
 They’re the ones that allow me the chance to make art in the first place.
 Tattooing is about the client’s journey.
 I just got to document it a little bit.”

 One thing’s for sure we’re all on a similar journey in our careers, finding ourselves, finding our truth and connecting with people all along the way.
 Thank you Mark for sharing your story and wisdom with us!
 Read on below…

 When asked why he decided to become a tattoo artist, Mark says without hesitation that he was following his heart.
 We hear this phrase so often in life, but what does it mean?
 When we talk about our work and our choices in life, about family and friends, how does one’s heart really guide a person?